open-telemetry/oteps/text/0156-columnar-encoding.md

 This Arrow schema describes the representation of logs.

-Labels are mapped to a set of dedicated column scoped by the logical struct 'labels'.
-The list of labels can be easily determined from the schema by any participants.
-Metrics follow the same organization and are scoped by the logical struct 'metrics'.
+Attributes are mapped to a set of dedicated column scoped by the logical struct 'attributes'.
+The list of attributes can be easily determined from the schema by any participants.

-Attributes with a list of structs instead of a struct of fields (columns).
-This mapping is based on the assumption that the number of attributes can vary greatly from one log entry to another for the same log stream.
-Arrow encodes this type representation with an offsets buffer and a child/data array.
-If this assumption is not true, another option will be to declare one column per attribute with a validity bitmap enabled. **This should be validated by experimentation on realistic datasets.**

 For more details on the Arrow Memory Layout see this [document](https://arrow.apache.org/docs/format/Columnar.html#variable-size-binary-layout).